confidential-containers/trustee/docs/kbs_attestation_protocol.md

 The custom claims set can also include a `tee-pubkey` claim.
 This claim refers to the HW-TEE's public key sent by the KBC along with the attestation evidence, which is valid within the validity period of the token.

+`evaluation-report` is the output of the policy engine of the `Attestation Service`, it is AS policy's evaluation opinion on TEE evidence.

 When the KBC uses this token to request resources or services from a relying party service API, then the symmetric key used to encrypt the output payload can